MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 As a quantum programming language, Q# meets the following language, compiler, and runtime requirements:

 - **Hardware agnostic:** Qubits in quantum algorithms aren't tied to a specific quantum hardware or layout.
 The Q# compiler and runtime handle the mapping from program qubits to physical qubits.
-- **Integration of quantum and classical computing:** The ability to perform classical and quantum computations is essential in a universal quantum computer.
+- **Integrates quantum and classical computing:** The ability to perform classical and quantum computations is essential in a universal quantum computer.
-- **Respect the laws of physics:** Q# and quantum algorithms follow the rules of quantum physics.
+- **Respects the laws of physics:** Q# and quantum algorithms follow the rules of quantum physics.
 For example, you can't directly copy or access the qubit state in Q#.

 > [!NOTE]
 > You can use Q# as a standalone program or with Python in various IDEs.
 For more information, see [Different ways to work with Q#](xref:microsoft.quantum.qsharp-ways-to-work).